watem-sedem/watem-sedem/docs/routing.rst

     1. Routing flows from land to land pixels, land to river pixels, from river to river pixels, but not from river to land pixels!

-    2. Routing can be defined in rivers, dams and ditches.
+    2. Routing can be defined in rivers, along dams and in ditches.
 Yet, this routing should be user-defined.
 We refer to separate sections for the defintion of routing in :ref:`rivers <riverrouting>`, :ref:`ditches <ditchmap>` and :ref:`dams <dammap>`.